gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 As for why it's on the top, in clip space -1 is at the bottom and +1 is at the top.
 That means 0 is in the center and so positive numbers will be above the center.

-For 2D stuff you would probably rather work in pixels than clipspace so let's change the shader so we can supply the position in pixels and have it convert to clipspace for us.
+For 2D stuff you would probably rather work in pixels than clip space so let's change the shader so we can supply the position in pixels and have it convert to clip space for us.
 Here's the new vertex shader

     <script id="2d-vertex-shader" type="notjs">